<em>Grevillea</em>: planting, pruning and caring for

 → Find out more in our advice sheet: Growing Grevillea in a pot

-Grevillea ‘Robyn Gordon’ in situ
+Grevillea ‘Robyn Gordon’ in its setting

 Pruning and care

-Pruning of Grevillea
+Pruning Grevillea

-Reduce shoots by one-third of their length after flowering or during growth period if you wish to keep plant more compact.
+Reduce shoots by one-third of their length after flowering or during growth period if you wish to keep the plant more compact.

-Potential diseases
+Possible diseases

 Propagation